dfournie471/sql_challenge/README.md

 ####
 ### Task Four:List the department of each employee with the following information: employee number, last name, first name, and department name.
 This was a repeat of Task Three expect manger were replaced with non-manager employees and department number was removed.
+The new Views created were employee_personal_info, employee_departments_info, and full_employee_info.

 ####
 ### Task Five:List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
 This task was similar to Task Two. first name, last name, and sex was queried from the Employees table Where first name = 'Hercules' AND last name began with 'B'.
-A View was created from this query(hercules_info) for ease of information access in the future.
+A View was created from this query (hercules_info) for ease of information access in the future.
 Fun Fact: There are 20 employees that fit these parameters.

 ####
 ### Task Six: List all employees in the Sales department, including their employee number, last name, first name, and department name.
 Task Six, like Tasks Three and Four, was divided into more than one part:

-In part one, a View was created(sales_dept_info) which was the employee_departments_info View with the dept_name filtered to 'Sales'.
+In part one, a View was created (sales_dept_info) which was the employee_departments_info View with the dept_name filtered to 'Sales'.

 In part two, sales_dept_info was joined to Employees.
-A View(employee_sales_dept_info) was created of the join to provide ease of access in the future.
+A View (employee_sales_dept_info) was created of the join to provide ease of access in the future.

 ####
 ### Task Seven: List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.